What are stationary steam engines?

-I’ve put together this guide of my favourite model engines.
+I’ve put together this guide of my favourite model steam engines.
 I’m sure you’ll have your own opinion on some of these, but if you’re new to model steam engines and are looking for some advice on which model to buy (either for you or as a gift), then this guide is a good starting point.

 Hope you enjoy!

 What’s the difference between steam engine models and kits?

 They end up being basically the same thing, but many steam engines come in both model form (already assembled) or in as kits (you’ll need to assemble them at home).
 It’s entirely up to you which you choose, but be sure to check with the seller so you know which version you are buying.

 While many people collect model engines as a hobby, there are other reasons why they are so popular;

 Many of the models featured here look great and make a fantastic addition to any room!